acmephp/documentation/cli/get-certificate.md

 ## 2. Prove you own the domain

-You can only request certificates for domains you own so you need to proove to the Let's Encrypt server that you own the domain.
+You can only request certificates for domains you own so you need to prove to the Let's Encrypt server that you own the domain.

 The principle is quite simple: